 Physicians use CTP and MELD scores for guidance in referrals for liver transplants.

-Although this condition greatly reduces life expectancy, there several ways, such as certain dietary changes and avoiding alcohol, that may help.
+Although this condition greatly reduces life expectancy, taking certain lifestyle steps, such as making dietary changes and avoiding alcohol, may help.